It's Who We Are - The Wattie Ink. Story

 “I saw a gap,” Wattie says.
 “You had big brands that, to me, were untouchable.
 I wasn’t even thinking of competing against them.
 I just wanted to have something that looked different.
 Something that people would be attracted to—or not.
 I didn’t care—I just wanted to get an emotion out of people.
 When we first came out, we were met with open arms, but also a lot of criticism.
-Some didn’t understand who we were and why we were doing it, but we stayed true to who we were.
-I was committed that nobody was going to take me off my game: to create great product that was made in the USA, but also gave athletes a chance to stand out.”
+Some didn’t understand who we were and why we were doing it, but we stayed true to who we were.”

 He started with $250 and an idea, planning to bypass the standard athletic apparel model of sourcing and producing in Asia.
 Instead, top-shelf fabrics would be sourced out of Italy, the product developed in San Diego.
 Designs would be unconventional.
-And everything would have Made in America stitched on it, at the Wattie Ink. factory.
 The goods would be dynamic, unique, and of the utmost quality.

 By 2012, it was a two-person company: Watkins and his then-girlfriend, a budding pro named Heather Jackson.
 Jackson, for her part, was skeptical.
 Despite her misgivings, she put her faith in Wattie; choosing to Rock the W instead of the sponsorship dollars other clothing companies offered.
 There was no signing bonus, no performance bonus.
 “Sean said ‘this is what I want to do, and this is how it’s gonna happen,’” Jackson recalls.
 “At first, I didn’t believe him; I didn’t understand the concept.
 But Wattie is one of the most creative, entrepreneurial, outside-the-box guys I’ve ever met.”